lorentzben/host-microbe-interaction-protein/content/citations/2022-11-07-bilsboroughreviewissuesdietary2006/index.md

 "This is despite the fact that no studies have evaluated the upper limit of amino acid intake (21), and no formal risk assessment paradigm for intakes of amino acids that are in significant excess of physiological requirements have been established (22).
 This should be a concern for any health professional advocating a high protein diet." ([Link](zotero://open-pdf/library/items/2N6N224N?page=3) )

-"However, the role of dietary protein and amino acids in modulating insulin and glucagon secretion are less clear, as is an understanding of what fraction of amino acid load contributes to structural/functional protein needs, oxidation, gluconeogenesis, or a combination of all three" ([Link](zotero://open-pdf/library/items/2N6N224N?page=3) ) ^e68058
+<a id="^e68058"></a> "However, the role of dietary protein and amino acids in modulating insulin and glucagon secretion are less clear, as is an understanding of what fraction of amino acid load contributes to structural/functional protein needs, oxidation, gluconeogenesis, or a combination of all three" ([Link](zotero://open-pdf/library/items/2N6N224N?page=3) ) ^e68058

 "Amino acid catabolism must occur in a way that does not elevate blood ammonia (26)." ([Link](zotero://open-pdf/library/items/2N6N224N?page=4) )

-"Catabolism of amino acids occurs in the liver, which contains the urea cycle (26), however the rate of conversion of amino acid derived ammonia to urea is limited" ([Link](zotero://open-pdf/library/items/2N6N224N?page=4) ) ^252223
+<a id="^252223"></a> "Catabolism of amino acids occurs in the liver, which contains the urea cycle (26), however the rate of conversion of amino acid derived ammonia to urea is limited" ([Link](zotero://open-pdf/library/items/2N6N224N?page=4) ) ^252223

 "Rudman et al. (27) found that the maximal rate of urea excretion (MRUE) in healthy individuals was 55 mg urea N ∙ h-1 ∙ kg-0.75, which is reached at an intake level of 0.53 g protein N/kg-0.75" ([Link](zotero://open-pdf/library/items/2N6N224N?page=4) )